manvincent/preprocess_fmri/README.md

 &emsp; -fmap correction using gre sequence
 v3.1:
 &emsp; -same as v3.0 but with no fmap correction
-**v4: macaque preprocessing: whole-brain
+v4: macaque preprocessing: whole-brain
 &emsp; -fmap correction using gre sequence
-**v5.1: whole-brain preprocessing
-&emsp; -unwarping using SE-EPI and topup
-&emsp; -sigloss estimation using gre; mag and delta phase
-!v5.2: whole-brain preprocessing
+!v5.0: whole-brain preprocessing
 &emsp; -unwarping using SE-EPI and topup
 &emsp; -sigloss estimation using gre; mag and wrapped phase per echo